primesearch/mfaktc/README.txt

 - mfaktc can find factors outside the given range.
   E.g. './mfaktc -tf 66362159 40 41' has a high change to report
   124246422648815633 as a factor.
-Actually this is a factor of M66362159 but it's size is between 2^56 and 2^57!
+Actually this is a factor of M66362159 but its size is between 2^56 and 2^57!
 Of course './mfaktc -tf 66362159 56 57' will find this factor, too.
 The reason for this behaviour is that mfaktc works on huge factor blocks.
 This is controlled by GridSize in mfaktc.ini.
 The default value is 3 which means that mfaktc runs up to 1048576 factor candidates at once (per class).
 So the last block of each class is filled up with factor candidates above to upper limit.
-While this is a huge overhead for small ranges it's save to ignore it on bigger ranges.
+While this is a huge overhead for small ranges it's safe to ignore it on bigger ranges.
 If a class contains 100 blocks the overhead is on average 0.5%.
 When a class needs 1000 blocks the overhead is 0.05%...